 Mostly I read war stories and science fiction.
 I visited many “off worlds” in the pages of Andre Norton.
 And there were the inventive stories of H.G.
 Wells and Jules Verne.
 And the war stories?
-Well, being born a Boomer, my Dad was and still is my hero, he having been wounded in the Battle of the Bulge in the Ardenne Forest.
+Well, being born a Boomer, my Dad was (and still is) my hero, he having been wounded in the Battle of the Bulge in the Ardennes Forest.
 Like the mythical St. George who slew the dragon, my Dad took on the evil Nazi hordes and survived after a full year in the hospital spent recovering from serious battle wounds.

 My writing career began in earnest in eighth grade with a short story that was barely three pages long, set in ancient Rome, and scribbled in my unique brand of cursive.
 Dozens more stories followed in high school and college.
 Some got published.
 Most did not.
 (Some you will find here on this website.)
 I still have most of them in the bottom drawer of my filing cabinet.